sujon0x1/crypto-calculator/README.md

-# 💹 Crypto Profit Calculator
+# Crypto Profit Calculator script

 Welcome to the **Crypto Profit Calculator** – a simple, effective tool for calculating cryptocurrency profits!
 Whether you’re new to crypto or an experienced investor, this calculator helps you predict potential earnings by comparing current prices with future price predictions.